scylladb/python-driver/docs/graph.rst

 =============

 Graph Queries are not relevant for Scylla Driver.
-To leran more about working with Scylla and Janus HraphDB see `here <https://docs.scylladb.com/using-scylla/integrations/integration-janus/>`_
+To leran more about working with Scylla and Janus GraphDB see `here <https://docs.scylladb.com/using-scylla/integrations/integration-janus/>`_